-Vocabul ary Summer, day, Spring, dark, Autumn, light, Winter, night, Season, Moon, Sun.
+Vocabu lary Summer, day, Spring, dark, Autumn, light, Winter, night, Season, Moon, Sun.
 Face, hair, leg, human, knee animal, arm, elbow, back head, toes, ear, hands, eye, fingers, mouth and nose.
 Material, metal, wood, rock, plastic, hard, glass, soft, paper, fabric, material, smooth, shiny, rough.
-Earth, Moon, Planet, space, Sun, star.
-Cow, calf, sheep, lamb dog, puppy, cat, kitten, human, baby, young, old.
+Tree, petals, trunk, fruit, branch, roots, leaves, bulb, flowers, seed, stem.
+Hot, cold, solid, liquid Cow, calf, sheep, lamb dog, puppy, cat, kitten, human, baby, young, old.
 Lifecycle, frog, tadpole, froglet, butterfly, caterpillar, cocoon, chrysalis.
 Bulb, seed, soil, water, light, sunshine, warm, food.
 Healthy and unhealthy.
 Food, energy, exercise and sleep.
-Tree, petals, trunk, fruit, branch, roots, leaves, bulb, flowers, seed, stem.
-Girl and boy.
-PANTS rule.
 Quick Quiz How many seasons are there?
 What are the names of the seasons?
 What season is it now?
 What is the difference between Winter and Summer?
 Can you tell me parts of your body?
 What is this made from?
 How do you know?
 Could I make a duvet out of glass?
 What do we use to see inside our bodies?
 What scientist helped create X-rays?
+What does a plant need to grow?
 Where would be a good place to store chocolate?
-What is the weather today?
-What do you need to wear?
-Where is the sun?
-Have you seen the moon in the morning?
-How do you know it is the moon and not the sun?
 What is a baby cow called?
 Can you tell me the lifecycle of a caterpillar?
 What do we need to stay healthy?
 What does healthy mean?
-Is living in Chester the same as living in?
+Is living in Chester the same as living in ?
 (Specific to children in class.)
-What does a plant need to grow?
 What is the same about a girl and boy?
 What is the difference between a girl and boy?
-What is the PANTS rule?
-Significa nt individu al Marie Curie.
+Kahoot Which of these are parts of the lifecycle of a caterpillar?
+What do we need to stay healthy?
+What is the same about a girl and boy?
+How many seasons are there?
+What are the names of the seasons?
+Could I make a duvet out of glass?
+What do we use to see inside our bodies?
+What scientist helped create X-rays?
+What does a plant need to grow?
+Signific ant individu al Marie Curie.
+Where would be a good place to store chocolate?
+Ongoin g Explore the natural world around them.
+Describe what they see hear and feel outside.
+Daily the children will talk about what the weather is like.
+Understand the effect of changing seasons on the natural world around them.